Menu

 Overview

-Cat is also a burgeoning labor lawyer, expanding her practice to collective bargaining and other labor matters during her tenure at Morgan Brown & Joy.
-Cat’s experience includes representing companies in both representation and unfair labor practices proceedings at the National Labor Relations Board and Massachusetts Department of Labor Relations.
-She also represents employers in collective bargaining efforts.
+Cat is also a labor lawyer, handling collective bargaining and other labor matters, including representing companies in both representation and unfair labor practices proceedings before the National Labor Relations Board.
+She also represents employers in collective bargaining agreement negotiations.
+Cat applies her litigation experience to arbitrating labor matters, prevailing in several arbitrations for large clients in the Commonwealth.

-Cat also has particular interest and experience in appellate work surrounding labor and employment matters, such as:
+Additionally, Cat has particular interest and experience in appellate work involving labor and employment matters, including:

-• Successfully briefed and argued a matter of first impression related to Massachusetts Rules of Civil Procedure 25(a) and 23(d) at the Massachusetts Supreme Judicial Court, and later obtained dismissal of matter for client in the lower court based on this decision.
+• Successfully briefing and arguing a matter of first impression related to Massachusetts Rules of Civil Procedure 25(a) and 23(d) at the Massachusetts Supreme Judicial Court, and later obtaining dismissal of matter for client in the lower court based on this decision (2022).

-• Successfully briefed an issue related to the arbitrability of employment claims at the Massachusetts Supreme Judicial Court.
+• Successfully briefing an issue related to the arbitrability of employment claims at the Massachusetts Supreme Judicial Court (2022).

-• Obtained reversal of a lower court’s order for a high-ranking government official to sit for a deposition on interlocutory appeal to a Single Justice of the Massachusetts Appeals Court.
+• Obtaining reversal of a lower court’s order for a high-ranking state government official to sit for a deposition on interlocutory appeal to a Single Justice of the Massachusetts Appeals Court (2023).

 The Personal Perspective